 Hawksnest Resort is a family-friendly winter area that’s home to the largest snow tubing park on the East Coast, as well as one of the longest zip line tours in the nation.
-The tubing park is comprised of four areas and 30 lighted lanes ranging from 400 to 1,000 feet in length.
+The tubing park is comprised of four areas and more than 30 lighted lanes ranging from 400 to 1,000 feet in length.
 The zip line course features 20 cables covering more than 4 miles and is open year-round.

 8 Jonas Ridge Snow Tubing Park

 8 Jonas Ridge Snow Tubing ParkJonas RidgeSee on map

-Take your tube to the top of the hill and hold on for an exhilarating ride down one of the six lanes at Jonas Ridge Snow Tubing Park.
+Take your tube to the top of the hill and hold on for an exhilarating ride down one of the five lanes at Jonas Ridge Snow Tubing Park.
 After tubing, warm up inside by the fireplace or watch from an observation deck.

 9 Moonshine Mountain Snow Tubing Park

 10 Highlands OutpostScaly MountainSee on map